-Indication received from the DLC function when 64 kbit/s capacity is not available locally or at the correspondent DCME. (see 9.4).
+Indication received from the DLC function when 64 kbit/s capacity is not available locally or at the correspondent DCME.
+Refer to 9.4.

 8.2.3 Other information elements

 The indications sent to the TCP function and received from the RCP function are as follows: